After extensive collaboration with parents, staff and Old Boys, the School Council has released Our Strategy,

 4. Global focus

 Churchie offers a wonderful variety of learning experiences in local, national and international settings, including academic, cultural, service and sporting tours to Europe, America, Asia, South Africa, the Pacific Islands and New Zealand.
-Churchie offers they study of Chinese, Japanese, Spanish and French, recognising that our young men will need to be well prepared to compete and flourish in the global community.
+Churchie offers the study of Chinese, Japanese, Spanish and French, recognising that our young men will need to be well prepared to compete and flourish in the global community.
 The delivery of the International Baccalaureate Primary Years Programme and Diploma Programme also enables Churchie to provide a rigorous, world-class curriculum to prepare internationally minded young men.
 The Old Boys' international network will play a vital role in Churchie's globalisation and the opportunities for boys.

 5. World-class corporate service